 When you win a Powerball jackpot, you'll need to decide whether you will opt to receive a lump-sum or annuity payout.
 There is no one right answer; the correct decision depends on your personality and financial situation.

 Consult with your financial advisors to help you determine the right course of action.

 7. Write Down Your Goals and Dreams

-Dreaming about what you would do with a huge Powerball payout is one of the most exciting parts of playing the lottery.
+Dreaming about what you would do with a huge Powerball payout is an exciting part of playing the lottery... and you don't have to wait for a win to do it.
 If you actually win that jackpot, you'll have the chance to make those dreams come true.
-But even a seemingly-endless amount of money can disappear quickly if you don't have a plan for it.
+But even a seemingly endless amount of money can disappear if you don't have a plan for it.